Daniel Rodney: Early life and family

 Rodney was born at Lewes in the Delaware Colony, son of John and Ruth Hunn Rodney, brother of future Governor Caleb Rodney, and distantly related to Caesar Rodney.
-He married Sarah Fisher and they had eight children, Hannah, George Brydges, John, William, Henry Fisher, Nicholas, Susan, and Mary.
+He married Sarah Fisher and they had eight children, Hannah, George, John, William, Henry, Nicholas, Susan, and Mary.
 They lived at 231 Second Street and were members of St. Peter's Episcopal Church in Lewes.

 Rodney received little schooling, and worked as a sailor and merchant for some years.
 There is a story that before he was 21 years old he had his own ship and that during the American Revolution he was twice captured by the British.
 From 1793 to 1806, he served as a Judge in the Court of Common Pleas, during roughly the same time as Trustee of the Poor.
 He was also a trustee of Wilmington College.

 Professional and political career

 His own political career began in 1810, when he ran for Governor of Delaware as a Federalist.
 He lost to the Democratic candidate, Joseph Haslet, by only 71 votes.
 His next campaign, in 1813, was against James Riddle of New Castle, and largely because of the unpopularity of the War of 1812, he was successful.
 He served as Governor of Delaware from January 18, 1814, to January 21, 1817.

 The last year of the War of 1812 was as unnerving as the others had been.
 The British naval presence off the coast was more intermittent, but Indian River received a serious raid in June 1814.
 The burning of Washington, in August, however, really brought the war home.
 Everyone feared attacks up the coast.
 In Philadelphia old former President Thomas McKean was brought out of retirement to organize the defenses, and finally Pea Patch Island was actually fortified.
 The progress of the British army was halted at Baltimore and Delaware was not attacked again.
-Commodore Thomas Macdonough of Odessa was one of the heroes of 1814, defeating the British fleet on Lake Champlain, and U.S. Senator James A. Bayard, Sr. of Wilmington was one of the commissioners to the peace conference that produced the Treaty of Ghent, which ended the war.
+Commodore Thomas Macdonough of Odessa was one of the heroes of 1814, defeating the British fleet on Lake Champlain, and U.S. Senator James A. Bayard Sr. of Wilmington was one of the commissioners to the peace conference that produced the Treaty of Ghent, which ended the war.

 In the U.S. presidential election of 1820, Rodney received 4 electoral votes for Vice President, but lost overwhelmingly to incumbent Vice President Daniel D. Tompkins.
 This was the last virtually uncontested presidential election in U.S. history, with incumbent U.S. President James Monroe facing no opposition.
 The lack of contest documented the complete collapse of the Federalist Party everywhere except Delaware.

 When Caesar A. Rodney resigned from the U.S. House of Representatives in 1822, Daniel Rodney was elected to replace him, serving in the U.S. House from October 1, 1822, to March 3, 1823.
 Several years later Daniel Rodney was appointed to the U.S. Senate to fill the vacancy caused by the death of Nicholas Van Dyke.
 He served briefly from November 8, 1826, to January 12, 1827, when the General Assembly chose another replacement.